unni-krishnan-95/copy/_posts/2019-03-01-2018-google-ctf-beginners-pwn-solutions-2.md

 -rw-r--r--  1 user user 16136 Feb 24 23:35 exp.so
 ```

-Awesome, from here we can navigate to the `filterenv` binary and execute it with out LD_PRELOAD function.
+Awesome, from here we can navigate to the `filterenv` binary and execute it with our LD_PRELOAD function.
 This should give us the flag.

 ```console
 cd /home/adminimum